Welding Heat-Affected Zone

 • Thermal cutting processes, in addition to welding, produce HAZ.

-• Because the laser has more concentrated heat on a small area, the heat-affected zones are very small.
+• The heat-affected zones are microscopic because the laser has more concentrated heat on a small area.

 Heat Affected Zone Effects

-Many welding failures are caused by heat-affected zones.
-Because of the heat-affected zones, the surrounding material will undergo heat treatment and undergo microstructure changes.
-Because of the heat-affected zones, the surrounding material will undergo heat treatment and undergo microstructure changes.
+Heat-affected zones cause many welding failures.
+Because of the heat-affected zones, the surrounding material will undergo heat treatment and microstructure changes.

 The region between the weldment areas becomes weak as the material properties change.
-Because of the material’s weakness, a crack may form in the weldment; once formed, the crack causes the joint to fail.
+Because of the material’s weakness, a crack may form in the weldment; the crack causes the joint to fail once formed.

 Is it possible to reduce the Heat Affected Zone?